hientx-seta/TensorFlow-Developer-Certificate/python-for-beginners.md

  - **ReLUs** : An activation function that allows a model to solve nonlinear problems
  - **Softmax** : A function that provides probabilities for each possible output class
  - **Classification** : A machine learning model used for distinguishing among two or more output categories
+ - **The Conv2D layer** : also has kernels (filters) whose values need to be tuned as well.
+So, in a Conv2D layer the values inside the filter matrix are the variables that get tuned in order to produce the right output.
+ - **CNNs** : Convolutional neural network.
+That is, a network which has at least one convolutional layer.
+A typical CNN also includes other types of layers, such as pooling layers and dense layers.
+ - **Convolution** : The process of applying a kernel (filter) to an image
+ - **Kernel / filter** : A matrix which is smaller than the input, used to transform the input into chunks
+ - **Padding** : Adding pixels of some value, usually 0, around the input image
+ - **Pooling**  The process of reducing the size of an image through downsampling.There are several types of pooling layers.
+For example, average pooling converts many values into a single value by taking the average.
+However, maxpooling is the most common.
+ - **Maxpooling** : A pooling process in which many values are converted into a single value by taking the maximum value from among them.
+ - **Stride** : the number of pixels to slide the kernel (filter) across the image.
+ - **Downsampling** : The act of reducing the size of an image